kyma-project/opentelemetry-collector-components/receiver/dummyreceiver/README.md

 | stability   | alpha: metrics             |
 | Code Owners | kyma-project/observability |

 Dummy Receiver is an OTel Collector receiver that generates dummy telemetry data.
-At the moment it only supports metrics.
+At the moment, it only supports metrics.
 It is useful for testing the OTel Collector pipeline.

 ## How It Works

 It generates dummy metrics and sends them to the OTel Collector pipeline.

-For generated metrics see [documentation.md](documentation.md) file.
+For the generated metrics, see [documentation.md](documentation.md).

 ## Configuration

-Below is an example of the configuration:
+See the following example configuration:

 ```yaml
 receivers: